gundb/synchronous/README.md

 ##Warning

+Synchronous operations are, well, synchronous.
+But the data is asynchronous, which means it might take time for the data to show up.
+Do not use this extension unless it does not matter how long it takes for the data to arrive.
+An example of that would be like a game, where you are using requestAnimationFrame so the data is getting processed continuously anyways - the async nature of the data doesn't matter much other than a few wassted frames.

 This is intended for when you are using GUN in a document oriented way, if you use it with graph or relational based data it might result in an infinite loop or loading your entire dataset!